 It was only when I started studying the Alexander Technique that I found relief from my chronic pain.
 I have since found renewed enjoyment doing all the activities I love – especially tending my perennial and vegetable gardens, pictures of which you can see throughout the website.

 I trained for three years at the American Center for the Alexander Technique (ACAT) to become a teacher of this work, and am certified by the American Society for the Alexander Technique (AmSAT).
 Recently I have given a few lessons to my doctor.
 She immediately recognized the benefits and will recommend the technique to her patients.

 My career has included work at a financial institution and in ticket sales for a local symphony orchestra.
 During these years I continued my voice studies and performed widely.
-I have been on the voice faculty of Hoff-Barthelson Music School since 1999 and have been featured in vocal performance by orchestras, opera companies, recital series, and in liturgical series and ceremonies as a soloist and recitalist throughout the New York Metropolitan area.
+Having retired, I was on the voice faculty of Hoff-Barthelson Music School since 1999 and have been featured in vocal performance by orchestras, opera companies, recital series, and in liturgical series and ceremonies as a soloist and recitalist throughout the New York Metropolitan area.
 I enjoy teaching the Alexander Technique and relish the physical relief it brings to a wide variety of people.
 My work as a voice teacher incorporates elements of Alexander Technique to the benefit of my young singers.